monarchwadia/ragged/test-builds/README.md

-# E2E tests
+# Build tests tests

-These are E2E tests that are async.
+These are build tests that are async.
 Currently, they are not run in CI.
-They are used to test builds locally, and make sure the Ragged module can be npm installed and used in a project.
+They are used to test builds locally, and make sure the Ragged module can be npm installed and used in a variety of projects.

 ## Running the tests